gaslight/posts/posts/2013-07-18-why-we-wrote-a-blog.md

 ### Design

-When the blog was hosted on tumblr, editing the theme was basically a nightmare.
+When the blog was hosted on Tumblr, editing the theme was basically a nightmare.
 Yes, I know about Fumblr.
-And thumblr.
-And all the other half-baked attempts at replicating the tumblr API locally.
+And Thumblr.
+And Thimblr.
+And all the other half-baked attempts at replicating the Tumblr API locally.
 It's just too hard.

 Our design team works in Rails apps everyday.
 In less than a week, we